jobtalle/RocketScience/README.md

 (or ``pack-prod`` for production builds) from the root of the repository.
 The resulting files will be stored in ``dist``.

+## Compatibility
+The game is built to be compatible with _at least_ Firefox and Chrome.
+Compatibility issues with these browsers are bugs.

 ## Authors
 Job Talle,
 Luc van den Brand.